Scooter Gennett: Milwaukee Brewers (2013–2016)

-Cincinnati Reds
+Cincinnati Reds (2017–2019)

 On March 28, 2017, Gennett was claimed off of waivers by the Cincinnati Reds.
 On April 3, 2017, Gennett hit a two-out, two-run home run in the bottom of the ninth on Opening Day against the Philadelphia Phillies.
 On June 6, 2017, Gennett hit a record-tying four home runs (including a grand slam) and had a career-high 10 RBI against the St. Louis Cardinals.
 He is the 17th player in MLB history and first in Reds history to hit four home runs in a game, and the seventh to hit home runs in four consecutive at bats in the same game.
 In the same game, he set a club record with 17 total bases.
 On August 14, 2017, Gennett hit his 20th home run of the season and pitched one inning.
 He became the second player in MLB history to hit their 20th home run of the season in the same game they pitched in (after Babe Ruth).
 For the season, Gennett established his best career offensive season, hitting 27 home runs along with 97 RBIs and a .295 batting average.

 Batting .326 with 14 home runs and 58 RBIs, Gennett was named to the 2018 Major League Baseball All-Star Game.
 In the bottom of the ninth inning, Gennett hit a game-tying 2-run home run off Edwin Díaz, but the N.L. lost to the A.L.
 8–6.
 He finished the season with 23 home runs, 92 RBIs, and a .310 average that ranked second in the National League.

 Gennett's strong seasons with the Reds led to a one-year, $9.78 million deal with the team, but he began the 2019 campaign on the injured list with a severely strained groin.
 Upon coming back, he only hit .217 with no home runs and five RBIs in 22 games.

-San Francisco Giants
+San Francisco Giants (2019)

 On July 31, 2019, Gennett was traded to the San Francisco Giants for a player to be named later.
-Gennett's arrival preceded the Giants' decision to let go of long-time second baseman Joe Panik, who was designated for assignment on August 6, 2019.
+Gennett's arrival preceded the Giants' decision to let go of long-time second baseman Joe Panik, who was designated for assignment on August 6.

-Gennett struggled with the Giants, hitting .234 with two home runs and six RBIs in 21 games, to go along with 21 strikeouts in 64 at-bats.
+Gennett struggled with the Giants, hitting .234 with two home runs and six RBI in 21 games, to go along with 21 strikeouts in 64 at-bats.
 On August 27, 2019, the Giants released Gennett, less than a month after acquiring him.
 He ultimately did not play for any team during the COVID-19 pandemic-shortened 2020 season.